New Student Checklist

 - The ISCHOOLDISCUSSION listserv carries news of jobs, internships and iSchool-related discussion.
 Anyone may subscribe to it from any e-mail account.
 To subscribe to ‘ischooldiscussion’, send an e-mail to LISTSERV@LISTSERV.UMD.EDU and include as the first line in the message: SUBSCRIBE ISCHOOLDISCUSSION your name.
 When you are sending a message to LISTSERV to subscribe, the subject line of your e-mail should be left blank.

-iSchool students should come prepared with a basic level of technology skills.
-These skills will be necessary for functioning in the iSchool graduate environment.
+Students coming into the iSchool should come prepared with a basic level of technology skills and access.
+These skills are necessary for effectively functioning in a graduate program.

 Student IDs are required to withdraw books from libraries; ride the UM Shuttle buses; gain admission to most athletic, social, and cultural events; as a UMD prepaid debit card for food establishments and printing services and as a general form of identification on campus.
 Student IDs are available in the Mitchell Building.
 To obtain an ID, you must be registered for classes and you must have proof of identity, such as a valid driver’s license or passport.
 The fee for replacing a lost or stolen ID is $20.
 Questions concerning the identification system should be directed to the Office of the Registrar: (301) 314-8240.